ZoeyW061/ZoeyW061.github.io/index.md

 ## About Me

 Hi there!
 This is Zhuoyang(Zoey) Wang.
 I am a Ph.D. student in computer engineering at Clemson University in South Carolina the US, supervised by [Dr.Linke Guo](https://cecas.clemson.edu/~linkeg/index.html).
 I completed my BEng in University of Electronic Science and Technology of China(UESTC), with a joint degree in University of Glasgow.
-My research interests lie in the human-centered computing and security, and if you are insterested in my work, please feel free to drop me an email!
+My research interests lie in the human-centered computing and security in LLMs, and if you are insterested in my work, please feel free to drop me an email!

 ## Research Interests

 - **Human-centered Computing:** Cognitive Engineering, Human Computer Interaction, Human Factors
-- **Large Language Model:** NLP, AGI, LLM Security
+- **Large Language Model:** AGI, LLM Security, LLM Interpretability, Alignment

 ## News